 Entering Student Merit Scholarships

 Beginning with the class that enters August 2014, TJSL has adopted an exciting new scholarship policy.
 Thomas Jefferson offers guaranteed merit scholarships to first time entering students based on the students highest LSAT score and undergraduate grade point average (UGPA).
-An entering student is guaranteed to retain his or her scholarship as long as he or she remains enrolled and in good standing.
+An entering student is guaranteed to retain his or her scholarship as long as he or she remains eligible to continue enrollment and is enrolled at the law school.
 Full-time students receive scholarships for six semesters.
 Part-time students receive scholarships for eight semesters.
 There is no need to submit a separate scholarship application; awards will be based on the highest LSAT and UGPA as reported on the student's LSAC CAS Report.
 Applicants from undergraduate schools that do not use a traditional 4.0 grading system and applicants who received an undergraduate degree from a foreign school will be awarded a scholarship consistent with the matrix using an individualized assessment of the applicant’s complete file.

 Full-Time Award Amount